Skip to main content

 8. Activities that violate the provisions of SUNY Policy 3653, Rules for the Maintenance of Public Order; and

 10. The University has determined specific time periods when the use of its campus or Facilities, including outdoor spaces, are reserved exclusively for University-related activities that are at the core of the primary educational mission of the University.
-During these periods, no one shall be permitted to reserve or use the Designated Public Forum or other Designated Public Areas of Grounds and Buildings for free speech or assembly purposes:
+During these periods, no one shall be permitted to reserve or use the Designated Public Forum or other Designated Public Areas of Grounds for free speech or assembly purposes:

 1. During new student orientation days and opening weekends for the summer, fall, and spring semesters;